fl-sean03/MolSAIC/resources/architecture/design.md

 ---

-This document, along with the sample code snippets and directory structure, should provide your development team with all the necessary information to start building and integrating the MolTools package.
+This document, along with the sample code snippets and directory structure, should provide your development team with all the necessary information to start building and integrating the MolSAIC package.